bitcointranscripts/bitcointranscripts/wasabi/research-club/knapsack-mixing.md

 Well, it doesn't really matter what I wrote.
 It's going to be Snicker.
 Because that has four votes.
-Okay so it's going to be sneaker than next next meeting and Lucas you were saying something that I disrupted you so go ahead.
+Okay, so it's going to be sneaker than next next meeting and Lucas you were saying something that I disrupted you so go ahead.

 Speaker 3: 01:14:50

-Yes, just a comment that those SnapSack transactions for an observer, an external observer, It is not easy to realize it is a conjoined, because I mean it can be a batch transaction, a pay-to-many transaction.
+Yes, just a comment that those snapsack transactions for an observer, an external observer, It is not easy to realize it is a conjoined, because I mean it can be a batch transaction, a pay-to-many transaction.
 I mean in the blockchain there are lots and lots and lots of transactions with more than, I don't know, 5 inputs and 10 outputs that are not conjoined, right?
 So, It is not easy to know that that's a conjoint transaction.
 So there is not a clear fingerprint.
 So you have to analyze the transaction and then you say, hey, this transaction has a lot of ambiguity, so it has to be a conjoined transaction.
 But otherwise, it's not easy.
-And, ok, you know, you say, ok, this is a conjoined transaction, a knapsack transaction, but who has created that transaction or how many participants it has.
+And, okay, this is a conjoined transaction, a knapsack transaction, but who has created that transaction or how many participants it has.
 So, it's not so easy.
 For example, in Wasabi we...

 Speaker 1: 01:16:19

-I disagree completely because there are just so many fingerprints in the blockchain that you can't tell exactly which wallet created that transaction by just looking at the endlock time let's say you know
+I disagree completely because there are just so many fingerprints in the blockchain that you can't tell exactly which wallet created that transaction by just looking at the endlock time let's say you know.

 Speaker 3: 01:16:35

-yes yes yes sure it is possible but anyway if you for example cannot know so easily how many participants are.
+Yes yes yes sure it is possible but anyway if, for example, cannot know so easily how many participants are.
 In Wasabi it is easy because you count how many equal outputs are.
 If there are 66 equal outputs then there are 66 participants.
 In this case it's a bit harder.